graphiti-api/graphiti/docs/upgrading.md

 ## What you have to change {#what-you-have-to-change}

-Four things, and three of them fail loudly if you skip them.
+Five things, and four of them fail loudly if you skip them.

 **1. Drop three gems.** `graphiti-rails`, `graphiti_spec_helpers` and `graphiti_errors` are now part of `graphiti` itself.